Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 ```
 {kotlin-runnable="true"}

-## Use a plugin-generated serializer together with a custom serializer
+### Use a plugin-generated serializer together with a custom serializer
 <primary-label ref="experimental-general"/>

-By default, the Kotlin serialization plugin doesn't generate a serializer if you specify a custom serializer with `@Serializable(with = YourSerializer::class)`.
+By default, the Kotlin serialization plugin doesn't generate a serializer if you specify a custom serializer with `@Serializable(YourSerializer::class)`.

 You might still want to use the plugin-generated serializer, for example: